 Ms Swamy is currently pursuing her Postgraduate Diploma in Science at USP.

-She said “more needs to be done to promote Fiji’s kava and collaborating with Kava farmers in Fiji can diversify their respective kava products,” she said.
+She said that “more needs to be done to promote Fiji’s kava, and collaborating with Kava farmers in Fiji can diversify their respective kava products,” she said.

-Mr John Sanday congratulated Ms Swamy and said he looks forward to learning about new ideas that will benefit the kava industry.
+Kava Korporesen Pte Ltd Director and Founder, Mr John Sanday, congratulated the Ms Swamy and said he looks forward to learning about new ideas that will benefit the kava industry.

 “There is a need to look at ways to improve kava branding to international markets.
 The sole reason the company has come on board to support this important approach is to improve the quality and image of Fiji kava,” he said.